Joe-Collins-1986/minesweeper/README.md

    ---

    Consideration was made for using an image instead of a '*' on the board.
-   To do this considered using the following Unicode Character ("\U0001F4A5") 💥
+   To do this I considered using the following Unicode Character ("\U0001F4A5"). 💥

    However, as with the flag the Unicode character took up 2 spaces on the board which did not look right as the rest was set up to deal with single characters.
 I considered changing the cell size on the board to accomodate this but this would have meant that either the 1 character numbers or the mine would have been slightly off centre.

-   In the end I opted to keep the '*' as I felt this was innkeeping with the games old school aesthetic being a console game.
+   In the end I opted to keep the '*' as I felt this was in keeping with the games old school aesthetic being a console game.

    <br>